-precepts include, naturally, the natural moral law.
-According to the Second Vatican Council, in its Constitution on the Church in the Modern World, Gaudium et spes: "Laymen should also know that it is generally the function of their well-formed Christian conscience to see that the divine law is inscribed in the life of the earthly city."
-The Dogmatic Constitution on the Church, Lumen gentium, teaches similarly: "The layman is closely involved in temporal affairs of every sort.
-It is therefore his special task to illumine and organize these affairs in such a way that they may always start out, develop, and persist according to Christ's mind, to the praise of the Creator and the Redeemer."11
+The liberty of the Church is not exhausted, however, by these internal aspects for which she claims immunity from all outside influence.
+No, there is this further claim as well, here in the words of the Second Vatican Council, also in Dignitatis Humanae: "The Church also claims freedom for herself in her character as a society of men who have the right to live in society in accordance with the precepts of the Christian faith."
+Those precepts include, naturally, the natural moral law.
+According to the Second Vatican Council in its Constitution on the Church in the Modern World, Gaudium et Spes: "Laymen should also know that it is generally the function of their well-formed Christian conscience to see that the divine law is inscribed in the life of the earthly city."18 The Dogmatic Constitution on the Church, Lumen Gentium, teaches similarly: The layman is closely involved in "temporal affairs" of every sort-it is therefore his "special task" to illuminate and organize these affairs in such a way that they may always start out, develop, and persist "according to Christ to the praise of the Creator and the Redeemer."19